zyxware/zircon/README.txt

  * The News solution
  * The Social Network solution
  * ...
-And to do these jobs, We believe in Nucleus basetheme can help us to do it.
+And to do all of theme, We believe in Nucleus sbasetheme can help us to do it.

 ZIRCON SPECIFICATION
 -------------------------------------------------------------------------------